 8. CONFIDENTIALITY AND DISCLOSURE

 8.1 The whole of this section 8 shall survive the termination for any reason of this Agreement.
-The parties agree not to disclose and to maintain in confidence the Project Intellectual Property and any improvements.
+Until published in a patent or patent application, the parties agree not to disclose and to maintain in confidence the Project Intellectual Property and any improvements.

 8.2 Confidential information includes all of the following: all material, including any text, letter, memorandum, sound recording, videotape, film, photograph, chart, graph, map, survey, diagram, model, sketch, book, technical data, research documentation and generally any information relating to the Project Intellectual Property that is recorded or stored by means of any device (the “Confidential Information”).